forgerock-dss/jwt-bearer-profile/README.md

 # jwt-bearer-profile
-Example script to setup and execute the JWT Bearer Profile
+Example scripts to demonstrate the OAuth2 JWT Bearer Profile.
+For more check out this blog: XXXX